Windows 95: Beta

 Before Windows 95's official release, users in the United States and United Kingdom had an opportunity to participate in the Windows 95 Preview Program.
-For US$19.95/£19.95, users would receive several 3.5-inch floppy disks that would be used to install Windows 95 either as an upgrade from Windows 3.1x or as a fresh installation.
+For US$19.95/£19.95, users would receive several 3.5-inch floppy disks that would be used to install Windows 95 either as an upgrade from Windows 3.1 or as a fresh installation.
 Participants were also given a free preview of The Microsoft Network (MSN), the online service that Microsoft launched with Windows 95.
 During the preview period, Microsoft established various electronic distribution points for promotional and technical documentation on Chicago, including a detailed document for media reviewers describing the new system highlights.
 The preview versions expired in November 1995, after which the user would have to purchase their copy of the final version of Windows 95.

 Architecture

 Windows 95 was designed to be maximally compatible with existing MS-DOS and 16-bit Windows programs and device drivers while offering a more stable and better performing system.
+The development team purchased a copy of every PC software at a local Egghead Software and tested them on the operating system.
 The Windows 95 architecture is an evolution of Windows for Workgroups' 386 enhanced mode.